sunpy/ablog/docs/manual/ablog-configuration-options.rst

 .. confval:: blog_locations

    A dictionary of location names mapping to full display names and links of these locations.
-Similar to :confval:`ablog_authors`, dictionary keys should be used in ``post`` directive to refer to the locations.
+Similar to :confval:`blog_authors`, dictionary keys should be used in ``post`` directive to refer to the locations.
    Default is ``{}``.